-Dr Geir Henning Presterudstuen is a socio-cultural anthropologist and has conducted long-term fieldwork in Fiji since 2009.
-His PhD thesis, awarded in 2012, was entitled 'Masculinity, manhood and tradition' and reflects his main research interests which include the intersections between social categories such as gender, ethnicity, class and sexuality in context of the modern market economy.
-Other research interests includes economic anthropology, anthropology of religion and the supernatural and social theory.
-His key publications include a recent monograph Performing Masculinity: Body, Self and Identity in Modern Fiji (2019 Bloomsbury), two edited volumes: Monster Anthropology in Australasia and Beyond (2014 Palgrave Macmillan, with Yasmine Musharbash) and Anthropologies of Value: Cultures of accumulation across the Global North and South (2016 Pluto Press, with L.F.
-Angosto Ferrandez) as well as a number of articles in international journals.
+Geir Henning Presterudstuen is a Senior Lecturer in Anthropology and has conducted long-term fieldwork in Fiji and the Pacific Islands since 2009.
+His main research interests are the intersections between social categories such as ethnicity, gender, class and sexuality in context of modernity and social change, anthropology of the body, lived religion and beliefs in the supernatural.
+Key publications include the recent monograph Performing Masculinity: Body, Self and Identity in Modern Fiji (2019 Bloomsbury), three edited volumes: Monster Anthropology: Ethnographic Explorations of Transforming Social Worlds Through Monsters (2020 Bloomsbury w/ Yasmine Musharbash), Anthropologies of Value: Cultures of Accumulation across the Global North and South (2016 Pluto Press, w/ L.F.
+Angosto Ferrandez) and Monster Anthropology in Australasia and Beyond (2014 Palgrave Macmillan, w/ Yasmine Musharbash), as well as a number of articles in international journals.

 This information has been contributed by Doctor Presterudstuen.

 - Australian Anthropological Society (2008)